valhalla/valhalla-docs/api-reference.md

 * Pedestrian routes have a limit of 50 locations and 250 kilometers.
 * Bicycle routes have a limit of 50 locations and 500 kilometers.
 * Automobile routes have a limit of 20 locations and 5,000 kilometers.
+* Multimodal routes have a limit of 50 locations and 500 kilometers.

 The distance limit is the total "as the crow-flies" distance along a path through successive locations.